 Because compression generates heat (adiabatic) and there is moisture in our air, compressors will produce moisture.
 Cooling the air before it reaches the supply cylinder will reduce the amount of moisture within that cylinder.
 Compressor coils, fan blades, supply lines and filters help to cool the air before its destination.
 The cooler you can keep the compressor the more condensate will be trapped, and the drier the air.
 However, the warmer the air, the more moisture it can retain, therefore more moisture in the system.

 To reduce the inevitable moisture production during compression; keep the compressor cool, drain the condensate traps, and monitor the filters for saturation.
 The FST should make it a priority to monitor the production of water coming from the compressor and ensure the moisture removal devices are working properly.
-As is taught in the Visual Cylinder Inspection class, less moisture prevents corrosion.
+As is taught in our course where we teach how to visually inspect cylinders, less moisture prevents corrosion.

 * Special thanks to William Sikkema who corrected my errors and acted as a technical editor.